Veliashvilii/Shopping-List-API/README.md

-Sure!
-Here's your README with the "Testing with Postman" section integrated:

----

 # Shopping-List-API

 The **Shopping-List-API** is a Node.js application designed to manage shopping lists collaboratively.
 The API supports user authentication, real-time updates via WebSockets, and CRUD operations on shopping lists.
 The backend is built with Express.js, MongoDB, and Socket.io, ensuring a scalable and responsive experience.